landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 2. Since I'm targeting _Xbox Windows_ and not _desktop Windows_, I might encounter some problems and I know how to debug my own code better than someone else's.

-3. On the Xbox we're going to _have to_ use a PE loader for running any executable until we eventually break code integrity.
+3. On the Xbox we're required to use a PE loader for running unsigned executables until we eventually break code integrity.
 So we better know how it works and be able to load complex applications.

 4. I don't give a shit about EDR evasion or any #redteam stuff like that.